35grain/35grain/README.md

 ### Hi there, stranger!
-I'm Richard:

-- 💻 Full Stack developer
+I'm Richard, a Full Stack Web Developer
-- 🎓 Computer Science BSc graduate
-- 📸 Hobbyist photographer